kevinom/create-the-samples-documentation/API Connect Samples on IBM Cloud.md

 | api-samples-soap-toolchain    | soapsample.mybluemix.net       |
 | api-samples-pricing-setup-toolchain   | pricesample.mybluemix.net        |
 | api-samples-lookup-price-toolchain   | lookup-price.mybluemix.net |
-You change the application route for a toolchain in the XXX DevOps process.
+You change the application route for a toolchain in the DEPLOY DevOps process.
 You must be signed on to you Cloud account.
 Then, select *DevOps* from the navigation menu.
 You see the toolchain landing page.
 Select **Dallas** under Location.